Chat to us online now

 Details about legal aid for children are in the Community Legal Service booklet A Step by Step Guide to Legal Aid.
 However, the 2002 case of two north east teenagers who lost their county court claim over bullying may have affected subsequent decisions on funding in bullying cases.
 The judge ruled that although both had been bullied, the school had done what it could to resolve the problem.

-Parents have told us in the last couple of years that they have found legal funding very difficult to get, and some who have been given it have had it withdrawn part way through the case after being told that, on balance, their claims were not likely to succeed.
+It can be difficult to obtain legal funding and some who have been given it have had it withdrawn part way through the case after being told that, on balance, their claims were not likely to succeed.

 If you do take legal action, the first step is that the solicitor reviews all your papers and takes counsel's opinion.
 You then see a barrister which is fairly informal.
 He tells you whether or not he thinks you have a case, who is liable, the LEA, head teacher, or governors, and then issues a written opinion.